chris-short/chrisshort.net/content/post/the-aws-bill-heard-around-the-world/index.md

 ## Incident response

 Check the source of truth.
 What's diverged?
 How do we get things back to normal.
 I login to the AWS console hoping I got some output that was just off this month.
-The bill couldn't bill more
+The bill couldn't bill more out of norm than ever.
+This AWS bill is more than our mortgage!